samcaloiero/ObiTreeRootGame/README.md

 # ObiTreeRootGame
-This is a test for Adding gifs to a read me
+This is a document demonstrating documentation for a github readme!

 # Example Gif
 ![](https://github.com/samcaloiero/ObiTreeRootGame/blob/main/Apply_Modif.gif)